UNIQLO

 Wireframing

-We made the wireframes to the programmer and designer to ensure the page content and functionality were positioned correctly.
+We created wireframes for the programmer and designer to ensure the page content and functionality were positioned correctly.

 STEP 4